Skip to main content

 Abstract

-The bulk of the collection contains correspondence between Evelyn Scott, her family, friends, and business associates written between 1948 and 1956.
+The bulk of this collection contains correspondence between Evelyn Scott, her family, friends, and business associates written between 1948 and 1956.
 Also available are drafts of unpublished works including The Gravestones Wept and Evelyn Scott’s autobiography, Scott’s scrapbook, and a small collection of other personal papers.

 Biographical/Historical Note